-- Inclusion in Appendix I

-- Inclusion in Appendix II

-- in accordance with Article II 2(a)

-- in accordance with Article II 2(b)

-- for reasons of look-alike problems (in this case, the name of the similar species already included in the Appendices should be given in section C 7.
-Additional Remarks)
+Inc lusio n in Appendix I. Specify which of the criteria in Annex 1 of the Resolution are satisfied Inclusion in Appendix II.
+Specify which of the criteria in Annex 2 of the Resolution are satisfied in a accordance with Article II 2(a) in accordance with Article II 2(b) for reasons of look-a-like problems (in this case, the name of the similar species already included in the appendices should be given in section C7 Additional Remarks) for other reasons (such as those referred to in Annex 3 to this Resolution)